 Exploring Alaska's Kenai Peninsula: incredible wildlife and the disappearing glaciers

 We planned our trip to Alaska for the summer months when the days are at their longest and it never really gets dark.
 The hope was for good weather, which can never be guaranteed in this most northerly of the United States.
-On our arrival in Anchorage our hopes were raised by some warm summer sun, but when we awoke on morning of our second day the weather has changed for the worst, it was both cold and damp.
+On our arrival in Anchorage, our hopes were raised by some warm summer sun, but when we awoke on the morning of our second day the weather has changed for the worst, it was both cold and damp.
 Mind you we never expected this to be a beach type holiday.
 We had come to Alaska prepared, so we layered up and set off to the Alaska Native Heritage Center in Anchorage.